-On August 29, 2003, Granite Co.'s Board of Directors approved the Incentive Stock Option Plan (the "Option Plan"), which allows for the grant of stock options or stock appreciation rights to directors, officers, employees and consultants.
-As a result of the Arrangement, option holders exchanged their existing options to acquire Granite Co. common shares for options to acquire stapled units on a one-for-one basis.
-The Option Plan was also amended in connection with the Arrangement to make other changes required to conform to the REIT structure.
-At December 31, 2013, a maximum of 2.0 million stapled units are available to be issued under the Option Plan.
+The Incentive Stock Option Plan (the "Option Plan") allows for the grant of stock options or appreciation rights to directors, officers, employees and consultants.
 Options expire on the 10th anniversary of the date of grant, subject to earlier cancellation from events specified in each recipient's option agreement.
 No options have been granted since August 2010.